 - a.
 What types of educational activities/opportunities (K-12, undergraduate, and graduate students) does the institute offer on an ongoing basis? - i.
 Are these activities coordinated with other NOAA education/outreach programs in the area? - ii.
-How does the university make curricula, study guides, guest speakers, and teaching materials available to support these activities?
+How does the university make curricula, study guides, guest speakers, and teaching materials available to support these activities? - b.

-- b.
 What are the current and planned outreach efforts? - i.
 Does the CI conduct joint outreach with other NOAA funded or supported university activities (e.g., Sea Grant, CSCs)? - ii.
-What are the current or planned efforts with non-academic partners (i.e. non-profits or private sector engagement)? - ii.
+What are the current or planned efforts with non-academic partners (i.e. non-profits or private sector engagement)?

+- iii.
 What are current planned efforts for community outreach, where appropriate?
-Underserved and frontline communities?

-4. Science Management Plan
+Underserved and frontline communities? - 4.
+Science Management Plan - a.

-- a.
 How does the Institute identify new intellectual opportunities? - i.
 What is the university's policy on licensing/patenting intellectual property? - ii.
 What barriers exist to successfully transition research products into commercial applications? - iii.
 How does the CI account for successful research to operations/intellectual property development activities in its financial record-keeping? - iv.
 How and when does the Institute share environmental data collected/created by PIs?
 NOAA policy is that data likely to be useful for numerous applications should be visible, accessible, and independently understandable to users, except where limited by law, regulation, policy, or by security requirements. - b.
 What are some recent examples of data sharing? - c.
 How does the Institute monitor and encourage compliance with public access policies and plans? - d.
-What are your strategies to make federally funded publications, data, and other such research outputs and their metadata, are findable, accessible, interoperable, and reusable, to the American public and the scientific community in an equitable and secure manner? - e.
+What are your strategies to make federally funded publications, data, and other such research outputs and their metadata findable, accessible, interoperable, and reusable to the American public and the scientific community in a secure manner? - e.
 What are some recent examples of intellectual opportunities? - f.
 What is the strategy for new starts (projects, techniques, campaigns, etc.)? - i.
 How much of the Institute's resources are reserved for new opportunities or bright ideas? - ii.
 Are these activities Task I, Task II, or Task III projects? - g.
-What is the demographic structure of the Institute employees? - i.
-Does the CI or the university have an effective policy on underrepresented minority participation and retention? - ii.
-How does the CI integrate with minority-serving institutions and Educational Partnership Program Cooperative Science Centers (whether CI partners or not)? - h.
-Does the CI conduct recruitment to improve diversity?
-If so, provide a description of the recruitment strategy and where the CI has been successful. - i.
-What is provided for human resources development (recruitment, rewards, training, etc.)?

-- i.
+What is provided for human resources development (recruitment, rewards, training, etc.)? - i.
 How are CI employees provided training in HR issues (e.g., benefits, retirement)? - ii.
 Do CI employees participate in general NOAA HR training when appropriate? - iii.
-How are CI employees, particularly the most junior, provided with future employment training to be successful upon leaving the CI? - iv.
-What actions has the CI taken to ensure pay equity? - j.
+How are CI employees, particularly the most junior, provided with future employment training to be successful upon leaving the CI? - h.
 What is the state of the financial health of the Institute?
 (Provide a budget summary and identify imbalances or needed adjustments.) - i.
-How does the Institute intend to work towards accomplishing its financial goals? - k.
-Are there any issues in interacting with NOAA that require attention? - I. Are there any issues in interacting with the university that require attention? - m.
+How does the Institute intend to work towards accomplishing its financial goals? - i.
+Are there any issues in interacting with NOAA that require attention? - j.
+Are there any issues in interacting with the university that require attention? - k.
 What progress was made towards the performance measures the CI uses to gauge, quantify, and/or evaluate progress on both individual projects and its overall performance?